afcarl/PUI2015_lli/citibike/README.md

 ###Instructions to run notebook

 No additional installations are needed to run our notebook.
 Packages are all common python packages and are imported in our notebook.

+# Citibike KS distribution test and correlation test (Pearson, Spearman)

+###Instructions to run notebook

+Need to install packages to be able to run 'import requests, zipfile, StringIO'